CBNT-DT

 CBNT-DT (channel 8) is a television station in St. John's, Newfoundland and Labrador, Canada, broadcasting the English-language service of CBC Television.
 Owned and operated by the Canadian Broadcasting Corporation, the station maintains studios on University Avenue, and its transmitter is located south-southwest of George's Pond in St. John's.

 History

-The station went on the air on October 1, 1964, as previous CBC affiliate CJON-TV (then on channel 6, now an independent station on channel 21) switched networks to CTV.
+The station went on the air on October 1, 1964, as the previous CBC affiliate CJON-TV (then on channel 6, now an independent station on channel 21) switched networks to CTV.
 CBNT originally broadcast from the Browning Harvey Building on Water Street West in downtown St. John's.
 It was the second television station to sign on in the Metro Area (CJON, the previous CBC affiliate, was the first to open just nine years earlier in 1955).
 In 1966, the present television building, located on University Avenue, opened.

 On April 30, 2007, CBC Radio's operations out of the old Avalon Telephone building on 342 Duckworth Street in downtown St. John's were moved to the television station's building on University Avenue after renovations to accommodate the radio broadcasts were completed.